phcom/GGRV.github.io/usecase.md

 ```shell
 apt-get install stress-ng
 ```
-In order to test most off all outputs data given by IntP, the follows commands were used:
+In order to test most off all outputs data given by IntP, the follows command lines were used:

 * stress-ng --cpu N
     * start N workers continually writing, reading and removing temporary files.